CodeScoring/docs/docs/agent/config.en.md

 - **only-hashes** – search for **only** direct inclusions of Open Source libraries by hashes.
 Default value is `false`;
 - **with-hashes** – search for direct inclusions of Open Source libraries by hashes.
 Default value is `false`;
 - **no-recursion** – disable recursive scanning for the `scan dir` command.
 The default value is `false`.
+- **block-on-empty-result** – blocking the build when an empty result is returned.
+When activated, the agent returns exit code **3** if there are no artifacts for analysis.

 ### Docker image scanning options